gnosis/dex-research/dFusion/dFusionSpec.md

 3. Finding batch price: optimization of batch trading volume
 4. Balance updates after trade execution via
 5. Processing of pending exit, depositssnark
+6. Restart with step 1

-### Order collection(with Sha hashes)
+### Order collection (with sha hashes)

 The anchor smart contract on ethereum will offer the following function:
 ```
 function appendOrders( bytes32 [] orders){
 	// some preliminary checks, which will limit the total amount of orders..

 	// update of orderHashSha
 	for(i=0;i<orders.length;i++){
 		orderHashSha = Kecca256( orderHashSha, order[i])
 	}
 }
 ```
-, which simply updates an orderHashSha variable, which is encoding all orders.
+This funciton will simply update an orderHashSha variable, which is encoding all orders.
 This function is callable by any party.
-But it is expected that “decentralized operators” accept orders of users, bundle them and then include them all together into the function.
-Notice that the orders are only send over as transaction payload, but will not “stored” in the EVM.
+However, it is expected that “decentralized operators” accept orders from users, bundles them and then include them all together into the function.
+Notice that the orders are only send over as transaction payload, but will not be “stored” in the EVM.

 ### Transition function from Sha to Pederson & order validation